 How to reduce stress: 6 tips for new mums

-Are you a new mum?
-Are you stressed out and overwhelmed with this new journey and looking for ways to reduce stress?
+Hey beautiful mama!
+Are you stressed out and overwhelmed with this new journey called motherhood and looking for ways to reduce stress?
 The first year of being a mum was extremely challenging for me, especially the first 6 months when I was severely sleep deprived.
-Things got a little easier as my daughter became older (because she can now communicate verbally and thank goodness I got my sleep back too!) but I reckon every phase of this thing called motherhood has its own challenge...Here, I wanna share with you 6 simple ways to reduce stress if you are a new mum.
+Things got a little easier as my daughter became older (because she can now communicate verbally and thank goodness I got my sleep back too!) but I reckon every phase of motherhood has its own challenge...Here, I'm gonna share with you 6 simple ways to reduce stress if you are a new mum.
 (Perfect for 2nd or 3rd time mums too!)

 1. Ask for help